sailakshmisowjanyagorla/Sql-mini_project/README.md

 The goal is to analyze the dataset by answering common real-world queries related to cost of living, savings, taxes, and income across countries and regions.

 ## Dataset Overview
+The dataset offers a comprehensive overview of the cost of living and average monthly income across various countries and regions from 2000 to 2023.
+It encompasses key economic indicators such as housing costs, tax rates, healthcare and education expenses, transportation costs, and savings rates.
+This data is valuable for analyzing global economic trends, comparing regional financial conditions, and supporting informed financial planning and policy decisions.

 The dataset `countries_living_expenses` includes the following columns:
 - `Country` — Name of the country
 - `Region` — Region it belongs to (e.g., Europe, Asia)